mainmatter/mainmatter.com/src/posts/2022-11-17-sending-emails-from-the-edge-with-rust.md

 function argument it will call to make the request.
 The worker's request handler in the router simply passes in the `request_sendgrid` function to `send_message`.
-So overall, nothing has changed really and everything works exactly as it did before but in the tests, we can now pass in our own function that will not actually request the Sendgrid API and return a response right
+So overall, nothing has changed really and everything works exactly as it did before.
+But in the tests, we can now pass in our own function that will not actually request the Sendgrid API and return a response right
 away: